Maulem/Hacking-Library/README.md

 > tcp.port==xxx

+- Filters tcp packages that cointains the term "google.com":

-> tcp contains www.google.com
+> tcp contains google.com

+- Filters by udp protocol or tcp protocol:

-> udp or tcp
+> udp or

+- Filters all dns packages:

 > dns

+- Filters all http packages:

 > http